disastrid/instruments_lab/docs/_research/10000-instruments.md

 ##### 10.000 Instruments

+Have a look to the original [workshop proposal](http://instrumentslab.org/data/giacomo/NIME2020Workshop.pdf).

-The workshop features a set of permissive workspaces where it is possible to collaborate on a variety of projects - including seriously silly concepts and unworkable designs.
-Participants are encouraged to come and go, diverge from assumptions, follow their intuitions and play with both humour and risky ideas.
+The 10.000 Instrument workshop will feature a permissive and open-ended online workspace where participants can collaborate to sketch new interface ideas, including seriously silly concepts, not-yet-existing designs and variations of existing instruments.
+The instruments will be collected on a shared workspace (e.g. goggle slides) and made available for collective explorations.
+Participants are then invited to share, come and go, further develop others' ideas, follow intuitions and play with both humour and risky ideas (always in respectful and kind fashion).

-Given the constraints/opportunities of this NIME edition we have to make available communication technologies part of the game.
-Rather than look for the most efficient tool, we would embrace the glitches and limitations of current remote and collaborative technologies.
-Latency, jitter, feedback, half-duplex might then become an absurd source of inspiration.
-By relaying ideas through different, partially broken, modes of communication, we thus allow the network to have some agency in how exquisite musical ideas play out.

-One of the workshop’s outcome will be a public document which collects participants’ contributions, impressions and takes based on their annotations, sketches, pictures and videos.
-These materials might than contribute to the debate around critical instrument design practices as a shared archival knowledge available to future NIME communities.

-Let’s make some soup

-Serves: 25ish?
-Time: 2h?
-Tools:

--        Workspace 1 – here is where we collect instruments concepts and ideas as plain text and hyperlinks
--        Workspace 2 – we gather here instruments mock-ups and craft interactions as audio, videos and images
--        Workspace 3 – a place for sharing some unworkable code
--        Workspace 4 – overall documentation?

-Ingredients (just enough):

--        Found materials[i]
+Attendees are encouraged to use the tools and materials they prefer to sketch their ideas, as far as the results can be documented and shared online.
+These might include text descriptions, hyperlinks, recycled and found materials (see picture below), mock-ups and fictional artefacts, hand drawing, 2D and 3D rendering, collages, pictures, videos, painting, etc.

+The workshop outcome will be a shared online document, as a roughly organised collection of artefacts, concerns and conversations emerged during workshop.
+This collection (e.g. annotations, pictures and videos) will be afterwards made public by the organisers in a webzine-like format.
+This on-line pamphlet will then gather resources and materials to stimulate future debates around NIME critical practices including alternative methods and their expected outcomes.

+Interested participants should send an email to ***g.lepri[at]qmul.ac.uk*** with an idea for an absurd or not-yet-existing musical instrument.
+These ideas will be used to feed a random generator of absurd instruments to be used during the workshop.

+Workshop date and time: 21 July 2020, time tbc based on participants availabilities.

+Workshop duration: 2h (with breaks).

+Workspaces:

+- Video-chat platform (tbc)
+- Web-based presentation platform (tbc)

+Key words:

 - Light Touch
 - Collective Exploration
 - Come and Go
 - Trust and Intuition
 - Humour and Risk
 - Multiplicity and Divergence
 - No need for closure
 - Yes, and …

+Finally, as NIME 2020 will be an [online conference](https://nime2020.bcu.ac.uk/#nime2020update), the 10.000 Instruments workshop will be hosted virtually.
+Given the constraints/opportunities of this NIME edition we have to make available communication technologies part of the game.
+Rather than look for the most efficient tool, we would embrace the glitches and limitations of current remote and collaborative technologies.
+Latency, jitter, feedback, half-duplex might then become an absurd source of inspiration.
+By relaying ideas through different, partially broken, modes of communication, we thus allow the network to have some agency in how exquisite musical ideas play out.

 ___

-{% include single-image-research.html fileName="10000-instruments/materials.png"%}
+{% include single-image-research.html fileName="10000-instruments/materials.png" caption="A suggestion of mundane tools and materials participants might use to build instruments mock-ups: cardboard, disposable cups, paper plates, masking tape, a roll of twine, scissors, wire cutter, paper clips and pins, a roll of metal wire, plastic ball, elastic bands, straws and toothpick."%}

 ___

-##### Workshop Co-organisers
+##### Workshop Organisers

 - [Kristina Andersen](http://tinything.com/) - Future Everyday - Eindhoven University of Technology, Eindhoven, The Netherlands
 - [Pete Bennett]() - University of Bristol, Bristol, UK